shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 | A           | 4             |
 | B           | 6             |

-3. **What was the first item from the menu purchased by each customer?**
+### 3. What was the first item from the menu purchased by each customer?

 ***query:***
 ```SQL